 Put about 3-4 cups of oil into a pan and set on medium-high heat.
 This process is so fast, you won’t believe it!
 I don’t think mine were in the oil for more than 2-3 minutes, at most.
 Make sure your oil isn’t too hot or the fry bread will burn.
 I set mine on a medium-low heat for the cooking process.

-I put three pieces of bread into my hot oil at a time.
+I put three pieces of dough into my hot oil at a time.
 How many you add will depend on the size of your pan and the size of your bread pieces.
 I flipped them as soon as they turned golden brown and kept frying until the opposite side was done.

 Lift the cooked bread pieces out with a strainer and place them on paper towels.
 As soon as you’re done cooking, it’s time to coat them.